SettleMint

 Run an AI assistant inside operator controlsAI assistants overviewCLI AI agent integration

-Follow an end-to-end scenarioRunbooks indexThe equity tokenization, IM onboarding, actions queue, and key rotation runbooks
+Follow an end-to-end scenarioRunbooks indexThe equity tokenization, IM onboarding, work queue, and key rotation runbooks

 Operating model

-DALP separates console operations into four operator roles:
+DALP separates console work into four operator roles:

-• The platform administrator prepares the tenant, configures system components, manages administrator roles, and reviews platform health.
+• The platform administrator prepares the tenant, configures system components, manages admin roles, and reviews platform health.

-• The identity and compliance operator onboards participants, registers identities, issues verifications, and maintains policy controls and evidence.
+• The compliance operator onboards participants: registers identities, issues verifications, and maintains policy controls and evidence.

 • The asset operator creates tokenized assets, services live assets, and publishes data feeds against issuer-signed pricing.

-• The operations team installs add-ons, runs settlement and yield workflows, drives the actions queue, and follows runbooks for repeatable scenarios.
+• The operations team installs add-ons, runs settlement and yield workflows, drives the work queue, and follows runbooks for repeatable procedures.

 Most production deployments combine all four.
 Read the introduction for the console operating map, then route to the workspace the workflow needs.
-For API, CLI, webhook, and background-job automation, switch to the Developer guides.
+For API-driven and webhook automation, switch to the Developer guides.

 Platform setup